Have no idea what to do in Vilnius, Lithuania? Yeah, welcome to my world.

 ***Even though I visited Vilnius during the dead of winter and absolutely loved it (The city was quiet and prices were MUCH cheaper), I recognize that not everyone shares my enthusiasm for the frigid cold.
 Therefore, all my warm weather lovin’ homies might want to visit Vilnius during June, when this northern city experiences twenty-four hours of sunlight a day and lacks the intense crowds of the summer travel season.***

 ***Not sure where to stay in Vilnius?
-Then check out Hotel Vilnia (This chic hotel sits inside an exquisite, 19th-century building, is located just 3 minutes from Gediminas Castle, and has rooms that start at $85 per night), The Joseph Signature Hotel (Conveniently located in Old Town, chic modern rooms here start at $95 a night and offer guests luxurious amenities like marble bathrooms, spacious beds, and delicious breakfast service), and Mikalo House (This cozy, modern, Old Town hostel has private rooms, with balconies, that start at #35 per night and that include a communal kitchen, free wifi, free tea/coffee, private keys, towels, bed linens, and more).***
+Then check out some of the best hotels in Vilnius, like Hotel Vilnia (This chic hotel sits inside an exquisite, 19th-century building, is located just 3 minutes from Gediminas Castle, and has rooms that start at $85 per night), The Joseph Signature Hotel (Conveniently located in Old Town, chic modern rooms here start at $95 a night and offer guests luxurious amenities like marble bathrooms, spacious beds, and delicious breakfast service), and Mikalo House (This cozy, modern, Old Town hostel has private rooms, with balconies, that start at #35 per night and that include a communal kitchen, free wifi, free tea/coffee, private keys, towels, bed linens, and more).***

 1. Visit Gediminas Castle and Museum

 Sitting atop one of the most prominent hills in all of Vilnius, is Gediminas Castle and Museum, a beautiful collection of historic buildings that stand as remnants from the city’s very first, Neolithic era settlements.